Fmstrat/selenium/README.md

-# selenium
-Docker container for python selenium scripts with Firefox
+# Docker container for python selenium scripts with Firefox

 To use, create your Selenium script, such as this example using Nextcloud: